 - Buy yourself a bouquet of fresh flowers and indulge in the scent

-- Visit a coffee shop and enjoy the smells
+- Visit a coffee shop or make some coffee and enjoy the smells

 - Find a candle that smells like your favorite place